The odds are stacked against your AI pilot. Here's what the small group that beats those odds actually does.

 Key takeaways

-The most common cause isn't the technology.
+- The most common cause isn't the technology.
 It's starting with a tool instead of a workflow, and measuring the wrong things afterward.

-The 5% that succeed share a recognizable pattern: narrow scope, documented workflows, clear ROI targets, fast feedback loops, and human oversight baked in from day one.
+- The 5% that succeed share a recognizable pattern: narrow scope, documented workflows, clear ROI targets, fast feedback loops, and human oversight baked in from day one.

 Walk into most small businesses right now and you'll find some version of the same scene.
 Someone on the team is using ChatGPT to draft emails.
 A manager is testing an AI feature inside the CRM.
 The owner read something about automation and signed up for a platform demo last Tuesday.
-There's genuine curiosity, some early experimentation, and a quiet anxiety that if the business doesn't figure this out soon, a competitor will.
+There's real curiosity, some early experimentation, and a quiet worry that if the business doesn't figure this out soon, a competitor will.

 Then the pilot stalls.
 The tool gets underused.
 Nobody measures anything.
-Six months later, the conversation starts over with a different product.
+Six months later, the whole conversation starts over with a different product.

 Why what you've already tried probably hasn't worked

-There are a few structural reasons this keeps happening.
+A few structural reasons this keeps happening.

-The reframe: it's an organizational problem, not a technology problem
+Here's the reframe: it's an organizational problem, not a technology problem

-The 5 things the successful 5% do differently
+5 things the successful 5% do differently

 1. They start with the most expensive workflow, not the most novel use case.